NVIDIA/NeMo-Framework-Launcher/README.md

 x8a100       up   infinite      8   idle x8a100-[0000-0007]
 ```

-To test all 8 idle nodes, the script would be run as:
+To test all 8 idle nodes, run the script as follows:

 ```
 bash cluster_validation.sh --nodes=8 --nodelist=x8a100-[0000-0007] --partition=x8a100